SilSea/LineBankVerify/README.md

 # LineBankVerify
-This project create for get data transaction from line messages from bank and upload transaction to database
+This project create for get data transaction in line chat send from bank and upload transaction to database

 🛠️Develop on Python🛠️